 Once the criminal record check request has been submitted to the Personnel Security Screening Office, how long will it take for the hiring manager to receive the results?

-The target turnaround time to receive the results is one day excluding any time required for adjudication.
+The target turnaround time to receive the results is approximately 1-7 business days excluding any time required for adjudication.